13pixlar/gravity-forms-sticky-form/README.md

 <h1>Gravity Forms Sticky Form</h1>

-Sticky Form is a Gravity Forms Add-on that enables forms to be "sticky".
+Sticky Form is a Gravity Forms (for wordpress) add-on that enables forms to be "sticky".
 A sticky form stays populated with the users submitted data.

 <h2>Description</h2>